Gazeta Express

-Gazeta Express is a newsportal owned by MediaWorks in the Republic of Kosovo.
+Gazeta Express is a newsportal owned by MediaWorks in Kosovo.

 History

 A new media company founded in 2005 by a group of senior editors and journalists with financing from IPKO, Kosovo's leading private telecommunications company.
 Initial group of founders include: Berat Buzhala, Petrit Selimi, Dukagjin Gorani, Ilir Mirena, Astrit Gashi, Arlinda Desku, Andrew Testa, Gjergj Filipaj, Bul Salihu, etc. First Editor-in-chief was Dukagjin Gorani (2005), followed by Berat Buzhala (2007).
 Company's first CEO was Petrit Selimi (2005), and was later followed by Baton Haxhiu (2007) and Shpend Jakupi (2010-2013).
 Current CEO is Leonard Kërquki..